 The above 2 quantities can be connected using distortion energy failure theory, so the condition of failure will be as follows.

-The following figure shows the Von Mises stress distribution obtained by FEA analysis of the beam.
+The following figure shows the von mises stress distribution obtained by FEA analysis of the beam (refer Fig 4).

 One can note that von mises stress is at maximum towards the fixed end of the beam, and the value is 1.32×108 Pa.
 This is less than the yield point value of mild steel.
 So the design is safe.
 In short an engineer’s duty is to keep the maximum value of von mises stress induced in the material less than its strength.

 That's all in this article.
 I hope you have learned about limited slip differential.